 Amy Osborne is an independent documentary and news photographer based in San Francisco.
-She is a first-generation college student with BFA in Visual Arts and Media from the University of California, San Diego.
+She is a first-generation college graduate with BFA in Visual Arts and Media from the University of California, San Diego.
 Born and raised in a low-income working class home in North Idaho, Amy is interested in topics surrounding class and socioeconomic issues.
-She is focused in particular on economic inequality and lack of affordable housing in the Bay Area and its effects on the working class and poor.
-Her photography uses different approaches to realize long-term projects, weaving related stories together from both her current home in San Francisco and her hometown in Idaho.
-Drawing upon her lived experiences of constant financial insecurity, Amy is fully invested in the topics she covers and in turn connects deeply with those she is photographing, allowing for a collaboration in spirit and in practice.
+She is focused in particular on economic inequality, lack of affordable housing, and their effects on the working class and poor.
+Drawing from her lived experiences of growing up in constant financial insecurity, Amy is fully invested in the topics and people she covers - in turn connecting deeply with those she is photographing, allowing for a collaboration in both spirit and in practice.

-Clients/Published New York Times • The Washington Post • Mother Jones Magazine • San Francisco Chronicle • BuzzFeed News • The Sunday Times UK • Bloomberg • The Intercept • VICE News • The Guardian • The New Yorker • Newsweek • USA Today • Los Angeles Times • San Diego Union Tribune • The Boston Globe • Chicago Tribune • The Hill • And More
+Clients/Published The New York Times • The Washington Post • The Wall Street Journal • Mother Jones Magazine • San Francisco Chronicle • BuzzFeed News • The Sunday Times UK • Bloomberg • The Intercept • VICE News • The Guardian • The New Yorker •And More

 Exhibited • 2019 San Francisco City Photography Club, Book and Job Gallery, San Francisco • 2018Woman Street Photographers, El Barrio's Artspace, New York City • 2018 San Francisco City Photography Club, Samys Camera Gallery, San Francisco • 2017 Articulated Identities, Diego Rivera Gallery, San Francisco • 2017 Street Foto San Francisco, Harvey Milk Photo Center, San Francisco • 2014 Miami Street Photography Festival, Kike San Martin Studios, Miami • 2011 BINACOM Biennial Conference, Universidad Autonoma de Baja California, Mexico